-Arashimaya is the best place in Kyoto we can visit which the temples are not the primary destination.
+Arashimaya is the best place in Kyoto we can visit in which the temples are not the primary destination.
 Here, a mini-adventure awaits us in the river.
-It is one of the nicest thing to do in Kyoto that’s not about temples.
+It is one of the most incredible things to do in Kyoto that’s not about temples.

-I think it is the best way to experience nature in Kyoto in a whole new way like, we do not have to hike or anything.
-We will just sit down, relax, enjoy the flow while sightseeing the trees at the riverside.
+I think it is the best way to experience nature in Kyoto in a whole new way; we do not have to hike or anything.
+We will just sit down, relax, and enjoy the flow while sightseeing the trees at the riverside.

 Hozugawa River Cruise is a 2-hour riverboat ride along the Hozugawa River.
-It is there we see beautiful colored trees at the riverside during spring and autumn.
+There we see beautiful colored trees at the riverside during spring and autumn.

 The rowers of the boat ride use oars and bamboo poles to navigate the boat and pass the rapids.
 Yes, there are rapids!
 That’s why it is exciting.